 If you have not earned any income, nor received any taxable stipends or scholarships, and are only required to file IRS Form 8843, then neither a SSN nor an ITIN is required to file.

 If you earned or received income in the U.S., you are required to gather official documentation from various sources in order to complete the tax forms.
 Sources of U.S. income may include on-campus employment, scholarships, fellowships, graduate assistantships, stipends, practical or academic training, and any compensation received for labor.
 “Income” is not limited to wages paid to the individual in cash, but also includes that portion of a scholarship, fellowship, or assistantship that is applied to housing and meal expenses.
 Some examples of this official documentation are a Form W-2 from your employer, Form 1042-S from Boston University and/or another academic institution you attended in a given year, Form 1099 from your bank, or any other forms showing income.

 If you received taxable income during a given year from Boston University, you should have already received a Form W-2 from BU and/or any other U.S. employer showing the wages you earned and the taxes withheld.
 If you have any questions regarding your Form W-2 from BU, please contact the BU Payroll Office at 617-353-2270.

-If you’re a student or a scholar who received a scholarship or fellowship from BU or you’re claiming a tax treaty in a given year, you should receive a Form 1042-S from the BU Payroll office showing the amount paid in mid-March.
+If you’re a student or a scholar who received a scholarship or fellowship from BU or you’re claiming a tax treaty in a given year, you should receive a Form 1042-S in mid-March from the BU Payroll office showing the amount paid.
 You will not be able to begin completing your tax forms until after you have received the Form 1042-S. If you have any questions regarding your Form 1042-S, please contact the BU Payroll Office at 617-353-2270.

 Tax FAQs and Additional Resources